lavix5/footbag_overall_calculator/README.md

 - Each freestyle event is weighted the same.
 - The more points, the higher place.
-- Points are added for classification as fallows:
+- Points are added for classification as follows:
 	- 1st: 25 points
 	- 2nd 18 points
 	- 3rd: 15 points